nikolalsvk/blog/content/blog/add-newsletter-subscription-form-to-react-website/index.md

 }
 ```

 Congrats, you just saw a classic HTML form in React's implementation.
 A `form` tag, tied together by two `input`s and one `button`.
 But, let's not just jump over it.
-There's important info that will later help us when we submit data to ConvertKit.
+There's important info that will later help us when we submit data to [ConvertKit](https://convertkit.com?lmref=EVgZiQ).
 Please go back a look at two input fields and their names.
 The `fields[first_name]` and `email_address` will prove valuable in a second.

 ## Sending the data

-OK, so we got the form rendering, but if you ship this form as is, no user will be able to subscribe and show up in the ConvertKit.
-To allow users to subscribe, we need to send data to ConverKit by ourselves.
+OK, so we got the form rendering, but if you ship this form as is, no user will be able to subscribe and show up in the [ConvertKit](https://convertkit.com?lmref=EVgZiQ).
+To allow users to subscribe, we need to send data to [ConvertKit](https://convertkit.com/?lmref=EVgZiQ) by ourselves.
 Here's how we can do it in our `handleSubmit` function:

 ```jsx
 const SubscribeForm = () => {